mvolkmann/blog/src/meteor.md

-If a Method inserts new documents in a collection, Meteor uses the same random generator seed on the client and server in order to guarantee that the document created by client calls are assigned the same `_id` values as documents created by server calls.
+If a Method inserts new documents in a collection, Meteor uses the same random generator seed on the client and server in order to guarantee that documents created by client calls are assigned the same `_id` values as documents created by server calls.

 Methods that throw should do so using